karansethia/NodeJS-for-Noobs/README.md

 These options will specify the package as a production dependency or a development dependency in package.json file, which is used to manage the dependencies of a Node.js project.

+## Express Framework
+Express.js is a web application framework for Node.js.
+It provides a simple and flexible way to create web applications and APIs using JavaScript.
+It is built on top of the Node.js HTTP module, and it allows developers to easily handle HTTP requests and responses, define routes, and perform other common web development tasks.
+Express.js is widely used in the Node.js ecosystem and is often used in conjunction with other popular JavaScript libraries and frameworks such as React and Angular.

+### Advantages of Express Framework
+Express.js provides several functionalities to help simplify the development of web applications and APIs:

+Routing: Express.js allows developers to define and handle different routes for different HTTP methods (e.g. GET, POST, PUT, DELETE) and URIs.

+Middleware: Express.js provides a way to handle middleware functions, which can be used for tasks such as authentication, error handling, and data parsing.

+Templating: Express.js can be used in conjunction with template engines like Jade, EJS, and Handlebars to dynamically generate HTML pages.

+Handling Requests and Responses: Express.js makes it easy to handle incoming requests, extract data from them, and send appropriate responses.

+Serving static files: Express.js can serve static files like images, CSS, and JavaScript, which can be used to build client-side functionality.

+Database Integration: Express.js can be integrated with various databases like MongoDB, MySQL, PostgreSQL and so on.

+Error Handling: Express.js includes a built-in error handling middleware that makes it easy to handle errors that occur in route handlers and middleware.

+These functionalities along with many other features makes Express.js a powerful and widely used framework for building web applications and APIs.

 ## Project still in development